 It might seem that a "7.5% fixed rate annuity for 10 years" means just that, but actually, most fixed annuities only guarantee rates for part of the whole term.
 In this case, 7.5% might be guaranteed for only 3 years, potentially dropping at the start of year 4.
 When shopping around, be sure to maximize your guaranteed period.
 The trade-off is similar to a fixed vs. variable rate mortgage.
 A lower rate guaranteed for 10 years is preferable to a high teaser rate that expires one year down the line.
 The good news is, the guaranteed period is golden — you'll be earning that 7.5% regardless of market conditions.
 If the economy turns for the worse or interest rates dip, the insurance company could start losing money but you'll still earn a profit.
 That's why fixed annuities are great buys prior to economic downturns — if interest rates start to decline, lock them in!
 One features that keeps fixed annuities form turning into variable rate mortgages is the bailout provision.
 It ensure that should future rates fall by more than 1% below the guaranteed rate, the owner is free to liquidate without penalty and shop for a new product.

-If you are looking into purchasing a fixed annuity, make sure you compare the different products available to you.
-To contact a licensed specialist with access to annuity products from brand name carriers, Click Here
+If you are looking into purchasing a fixed annuity, make sure you compare the different products available to you, and take your time to fully understand them before making a decision.

 Our friendly staff is here to answer all of your annuity related questions.
 Simply fill out the form to the right and one of our team members will contact you shortly.